1976–77 Aston Villa F.C. season: Semi-finals

+Final

 12 Mar 1977: The League Cup final ends in a 0–0 draw between Aston Villa and Everton at Wembley.
-Arsenal's 2–1 loss to Queens Park Rangers is their seventh consecutive League defeat, a club record.

 16 Mar 1977: The Football League Cup final replay at Hillsborough ends in a 1–1 draw.

 13 Apr 1977: The Football League Cup final is decided at the third attempt when Aston Villa beat Everton 3–2 in the second replay at Old Trafford.
 A last minute goal from Brian Little sends the trophy to Villa Park and prevents the possibility of a first-ever major English Cup Final penalty shoot-out.

-16 May 1977: Ivor Linton made his debut in the First Division as a 17-year-old apprentice, as a substitute in a 1–0 home victory against Stoke City relegating the Potteries club.
-West Ham United and Queens Park Rangers win their last matches of the season to survive, and Bristol City keep their hopes alive by beating Liverpool 2–1.
-They go into their last match level on points with Coventry City and Sunderland.